 Various religious centers representing most major religious groups are available near the Tempe campus and provide students with opportunities to participate in programs of religious worship and to meet other students through social activities.

-For more information, call the Campus Interfaith Council at 480/965-3570.
+For more information, call the Campus Interfaith Council at 480/965-6547, or access the Web site at www.asu.edu/ studentaffairs/studentlife/interfaith.